Why most of us don’t see ourselves as leaders

 Unfortunately, this is the kind of mentality held by many people.
 Some do not think they can be leaders while others think that a leadership position is not something they want to be associated with.
 This is because of the picture painted by our community regarding leadership.

 The one thing we forget about leadership is, you do not have to be in a position of power to be a leader.
 We tend to think that once you are appointed manager at your workplace, where you have to make decisions, it is the only time you will be required to portray leadership skills.
 When you think about it, you are a leader in many ways than you can imagine.
 When your siblings come to you for advice, when you have kids and you want them to become sane humans in the future, when you are appointed the leader in your group of friends, when you organize your friends for a social gathering or when you emerge as a group leader during a group discussion in schools or seminars; among others.

-You can read Robin Sharma’s A Leader With No Title to understand this.
+You can read Robin Sharma’s The leader who had no title to understand this.
 I’m sure we all know one or two leaders with no titles.

 While I worked in one of the local colleges here in Nairobi, I knew of one leader with no title.
 Let’s call her Lisa.
 Lisa was basically an administrator, meaning there were other positions that were ‘above’ her.
 I put above in quotes since I am not a strong believer of positions.
 There was the director, principal, dean of studies and other departmental positions before her level.
 Hers was a tiny office full of stationery cartons that she was responsible of procuring while the other ‘leaders’ sat in vast offices with paintings on the walls and luxurious couches for guests to sit on.